Trstená: Population

+Census 2001

 The Trstená population in 2001 was 7461.

 98.82% of inhabitants were Slovak, 0.42% Polish and 0.32% Czech.
 94.33% of the population were recorded as Roman Catholic, 3.26% with no religious affiliation and 0.78% Lutheran.

 Economy

 Matsushita Corporation manufactures parts for Panasonic products in Trstená.
 The OVP-Orava company also manufactures televisions in Trstená.
 The Brezovica Ski Centre in Orava Village in the West Tatras is 7 km from Trstená.
 Trade between Poland and Slovakia across the border near Trstená has increased since Slovakia and Poland joined the European Union in 2004.